tototoshi/staticmock/README.md

 ```

 Pass an anonymous function like below.
-Email will not be sent and only a short line will be printed on your console.
+The Email will not be sent and only a short line will be printed on your console.

 ```php
 class UserTest extends \PHPUnit\Framework\TestCase